srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_08-visualize-data-stream-in-power-bi.md

 1. To save the query, click **Save query**.

+1. On the left-side menu, click **Overview**.

-1. In the left hand navigation menu, to navigate back to the home page of the job, click **Overview**.
+1. Near the top of the blade, click **Start**.

-1. To start the job again, click **Start** and then, at the bottom of the **Start job** pane, click **Start**.
+1. On the **Start job** pane, under **Job output start time**, ensure **Now** is selected, and then click **Start**.

-In order for a human operator to make much sense of the output from this query, we need to visualize the data in a friendly way.
+In order for a human operator to easily interpret the output from this query, you need to visualize the data in a friendly way.
 One way of doing this visualization is to create a Power BI dashboard.

 ### Exercise 6: Create a Power BI Dashboard

 Now for the final part of the scenario - the actual data visualization.
-We have updated our job to process the vibration telemetry via the ML model and output the results to Power BI.
-Within Power BI, we need to create a dashboard with a number of tiles to visualize the results and provide decision support for the operator.
+You have updated your job to process the vibration telemetry via the ML model and output the results to Power BI.
+Within Power BI, you need to create a dashboard with a number of tiles to visualize the results and provide decision support for the operator.

 #### Task 1: Create a New Dashboard

 1. In your browser, navigate to [https://app.powerbi.com/](https://app.powerbi.com/).

-1. Once Power BI has opened, using the left navigation area, select the workspace that you chose above.
+1. Once Power BI has opened, on the left-side navigation menu, expand **Workspaces**, and then select the workspace that you specified above.

     > **Note**:  At the time of writing, Power BI has a *New Look* in preview.
 The steps in this task have been written assuming the *New Look* is **Off**.
 To turn off the *New Look*, on the toolbar at the top of the screen, ensure that the toggle reads **New look off**.